Writing Nag is a pseudonym of blogger Patricia Biro. She writes about home and garden, finance, creative writing, and vintage collectibles.

 Hot Spiced Apple cider

 There's a chill in the air on an early autumn evening.
-You want something warm, sweet and delicious to drink for yourself, your family, and/or your party guests.
-This spiced traditional hot apple cider recipe will warm everyone's heart, it's a cozy way to welcome fall!
+You want something warm, sweet, and delicious to drink for yourself, your family, and party guests.
+This spiced traditional hot apple cider recipe will warm everyone's heart, and it's a cozy way to welcome fall and the holiday season!

 Hot Spiced Apple Cider has always been a favorite hot beverage for autumn and winter holidays.
 Or a comforting, cozy hygge warm beverage in the evening instead of a caffeinated drink.
 If not topped with cream or added sugar it's even a healthier choice compared to hot chocolate or a spiced pumpkin latte.